tfabris/BlueGigaEmpeg/README.txt

  - Plug in the USB cable to the bluetooth board in the "UART" port.
  - Look in Windows device manager to see if the USB cable has made a serial port.
  - If it has a little yellow boo boo icon instead of a serial port, then...
- - Install the Prolific PL2303 drivers for the USB-serial connection to the dev board.
+ - Install the necessary drivers for the USB-serial connection to the dev board.
+   These will be a Prolific brand driver if you are using the BlueGiga dev board, or an FTDI brand driver if you are using the BetzTechnik dev board.
  - Now, plugging in the dev board into the PC with the USB cable makes a serial port appear in the Windows Device Manager.
  - Once that's sorted, run the "SerialDFU.exe" tool found in one of the unzipped folders.